 Treatment processes to contain the bad smell in wastewater are done.
 Hence, a better working environment.

-This is where large objects like nappies, bottles, etc. are removed and later on disposed in a landfill.
+This is where large objects like nappies, bottles, etc. are removed and later on disposed of in a landfill.

 · Primary Treatment